gchq/stroom-docs/install-guide/configuration/configuring-stroom.md

 ## As part of a docker stack

 When stroom is run as part of one of our docker stacks, e.g. _stroom_core_ there are some additional layers of configuration to take into account, but the configuration is still primarily done using the `config.yml` file.

+Stroom's `config.yml` file is found in the stack in `./volumes/stroom/config/` and this is the primary means of configuring Stroom.

-The stack ships with a default `config.yml` file baked into the docker image.
+The stack also ships with a default `config.yml` file baked into the docker image.
-This fallback file (located in `/stroom/config-fallback` inside the container) will be used in the absence of one provided in the docker stack configuration (`./volumes/stroom/config`).
+This minimal fallback file (located in `/stroom/config-fallback/` inside the container) will be used in the absence of one provided in the docker stack configuration (`./volumes/stroom/config/`).

-This fallback config file contains environment variable substitution so some configuration items will be set by environment variables set into the container by the stack env file and the docker-compose YAML.
+The default `config.yml` file uses [environment variable substitution](./configuration.md#environment-variables) so some configuration items will be set by environment variables set into the container by the stack _env_ file and the docker-compose YAML.

-For basic configuration it is possible to configure stroom via the env file only.
-The env file contains the configuration items that need to be set for stroom to run or typically need to be changed in a production environment.
-It does not contain all possible configuration items.
+This approach is useful for configuration values that need to be used by multiple containers, e.g. the public FQDN of Nginx, so it can be configured in one place.

-If you need to further customise the stroom configuration then it is recommended to create a `./volumes/stroom/config/config.yml` file.
+If you need to further customise the stroom configuration then it is recommended to edit the `./volumes/stroom/config/config.yml` file.
 This can either be a simple file with hard coded values or one that uses environment variables for some of its configuration items.